Hospitals saw uptick in patients with shortness of breath during air quality alert

 "Yesterday in the peak moment where it was at its worst, we were pushing the upper hundreds to 200 level," said WCCO Meteorologist Joseph Dames.
 "Which is unhealthy."

-Dr. Zeker McKinney with HealthPartners said everyone will feel the impact of the poor air.
+Dr. Zeke McKinney with HealthPartners said everyone will feel the impact of the poor air.

 In conditions like Wednesday's, he said HealthPartners saw an uptick in primary care visits with cold-like symptoms and even shortness of breath.